HERC’s Non-Profit Partners

 National Organization of Gay & Lesbian Scientists & Technical Professionals

-NOLGSTP is a professional society that educates and advocates for lesbian, gay, bisexual, transgender, and queer students and professionals in science, technology, engineering, and mathematics.
+The National Organization of Gay and Lesbian Scientists and Technical Professionals (NOGLSTP) is a professional society that educates and advocates for lesbian, gay, bisexual, transgender, and queer students and professionals in science, technology, engineering, and mathematics.
 NOGLSTP empowers lesbian, gay, bisexual, transgender, and queer individuals in science, technology, engineering, and mathematics by providing education, advocacy, professional development, networking, and peer support.
+NOGLSTP’s signature program is the biennial summit Out to Innovate™.
+The organization provides two yearly scholarships and recognition awards.

 Office of Disability Employment Policy (ODEP)